SGLang Deployment & Inference Guide

 🚚Deploying SGLang models

-You can then use an OpenAI Chat completions library to call the model (in another terminal or using tmux):
+You can then use the OpenAI Chat completions library to call the model (in another terminal or using tmux):

 And you will get 2 + 2 = 4.

-After fine-tuning Fine-tuning LLMs Guide or using our notebooks at Unsloth Notebooks, you can save or deploy your models directly through SGLang, within a single workflow.
+After fine-tuning Fine-tuning Guide or using our notebooks at Unsloth Notebooks, you can save or deploy your models directly through SGLang within a single workflow.
+An example Unsloth finetuning script for eg:

 To save to 16-bit for SGLang, use: